Beat 'em up: Traditional beat 'em ups (early 2000s to present)

 The traditional 2D beat 'em up genre has seen a resurgence in Asia, where the South Korean online beat 'em up Dungeon Fighter Online (2004) is very popular.
 Dungeon Fighter Online has become one of the most-played and highest-grossing games of all time, having grossed over $10 billion.
 Other traditional 2D scrolling beat 'em ups were released on Xbox Live Arcade and PlayStation Network including The Behemoth's Castle Crashers (2008), featuring cartoon graphics, quirky humor, and acclaimed cooperative gameplay, The Dishwasher: Vampire Smile (2011), Double Dragon Neon (2012) and Scott Pilgrim vs. the World: The Game (2010).

-Fable Heroes (2012) is an Xbox Live Arcade only title released in 2012.
+Fable Heroes (2012) is an Xbox Live Arcade only title.
 Saints Row IV (2013) featured a parody of Streets of Rage entitled "Saints of Rage", where the player rescues Johnny Gat from a virtual prison.
 Dragon's Crown (2013) is a 2D fantasy game with a mix of beat 'em up and ARPG elements that were specifically inspired by Golden Axe and Dungeons & Dragons: Tower of Doom.
 Streets of Rage 4 (2020) was also released to critical acclaim and has renewed interested in both the series and genre.
 Dragon's Crown sold over a million copies by 2017, while Streets of Rage 4 has sold over 2.5 million copies as of April 2021.
-Also other well known classic franchises gained new titles such as Battletoads (2020) and The Ninja Saviors: Return of the Warriors (2019) and River City Girls (2019).
+Other well known classic franchises also gained new titles like Battletoads (2020), Teenage Mutant Ninja Turtles: Shredder's Revenge (2022), The Ninja Saviors: Return of the Warriors (2019) and River City Girls (2019).

 The beat 'em up genre has also seen a resurgence within indie game development, resulting in unique titles such as DrinkBox Studios' 2013 indie title Guacamelee! and its 2018 sequel, which are both noted for their hybrid 2D Metroidvania-style platform brawler gameplay.
 Other indie titles are The Takeover (2019), Ninjin: Clash of Carrots (2018), and the critically acclaimed Fight'N Rage (2017).